microsoft/healthvault-java-sdk/README.md

     keytool -export -alias java-wildcat -keystore keystore > my-pub.cer

-    Send the my-pub.cer file to the HealthVault team and we’ll take care of the rest.
+    Send the my-pub.cer file to the HealthVault team and weâ€™ll take care of the rest.

 Making SDK Requests:

     The application is responsible for marshaling and unmarshaling the <info> section in each HV Request.
 You can find detailed schemas for each method here:  http://developer.healthvault.com/methods/methods.aspx.

 SSL:

     HealthVault requires requests be sent over SSL.
 Our site's certificates are signed with GTE CyberTrust Global Root as the trusted root certificate authority.
-This public key is shipped with Sun’s java runtime in a file located at java.home/lib/security/cacerts.
+This public key is shipped with Sunâ€™s java runtime in a file located at java.home/lib/security/cacerts.
 The alias for this key is "gtecybertrustglobalca".
 Depending on your JRE or environment, this public key may not be installed in your trusted store.
 This is a known